yangliyi/udacity-configuring-linux-web-servers/lesson1_intro_to_linux.md

   * usr - user programs.

 ## Understanding $PATH
-* $PATH - the diredctories Linux will progress through and looking for a binary when you just type the name of it.
+* $PATH - the directories Linux will progress through and looking for a binary when you just type the name of it.
 * Update $PATH: <http://askubuntu.com/questions/60218/how-to-add-a-directory-to-my-path>